Keyboard Lessons

 This is a really common question.
 The main difference is in how you use your left hand.
 Piano players generally read two lines of music simultaneously (one for each hand) and can be playing different rhythms with each hand at the same time.
 Keyboard players usually read one line of music for their right hand, and left hand plays chords which coordinate with the rhythm and accompaniment section of the keyboard.

-Don’t worry if at first you’re not entirely sure which instrument it is you’re wanting to learn – at your first lesson your teacher will speak with you and find out what you want to get from your lessons, and will be able to guide you towards either piano or Keyboard Lessons depending on what your requirements are.
+Don’t worry if at first you’re not entirely sure which instrument it is you’re wanting to learn – at your first lesson your teacher will speak with you and find out what you want to get from your lessons, and will be able to guide you towards either piano or keyboard lessons depending on what your requirements are.